Roxanne Tong: Career

 In 2017, Tong won the Best New TVB Artiste award at the 2017 StarHub TVB Awards.
 In June 2019, she was cast to replace Jacqueline Wong in reshoot of the sequel Forensic Heroes IV, which was broadcast in February 2020.

 Personal life

 Roxanne Tong had been in a relationship with actor Joey Law for four years.
 They began dating in 2014.
 After the media reported that the two parties had separated in March 2018, Tong confessed the breakup through Instagram and said she wanted to keep a low profile.

-On 12 June 2020, Tong and Kenneth Ma were found to be dating in Hung Hom, and they admitted their relationship on Instagram the next day.
+On 12 June 2020, Tong and Kenneth Ma were spotted dating in Hung Hom, and they admitted their relationship on Instagram the next day.
+They announced their engagement on 1 January 2023.

 Tong is best friends with Tracy Chu, Angel Chiang, Jennifer Shum and Kayi Cheung.
 She is also good friends with Samantha Ko, Sisley Choi, Telford Wong and Lucas Yiu.